 We use both your personally identifying information and certain non-personally identifying information (such as anonymous usage data, IP addresses, browser type, clickstream data, etc.) to improve the quality of your user experience and the design of the website and to create new features, functionality and services by storing, tracking and analyzing user behavior, preferences, trends and actions.

 We also provide an opportunity for users to sign up on our websites to receive text messages from us about issues that may be of importance to them.
 You only receive mobile texts if you check a box indicating interest in mobile alerts or take some other action to specifically opt in.
 Depending on an individual’s phone plan, message and data rates may apply for text messages.
 We collect mobile phone numbers for this purpose only but do not connect this information with any particular user.
-A user may opt out of the continued receipt of text messages at any time by texting STOP to 235246 (AFL-CIO) or by e-mailing us at [email protected] and asking that we remove your mobile phone number (which you must provide as we will not know it from your name or e-mail address) from our text subscriber list.
+A user may opt out of the continued receipt of text messages at any time by texting STOP to 235246 (AFL-CIO) or by submitting your request through our Contact Us page and asking that we remove your mobile phone number (which you must provide as we will not know it from your name or e-mail address) from our text subscriber list.
 We never share or sell the mobile numbers we collect.

 Opting Out of E-Mail Lists

 People who subscribe to e-mail lists via the website will receive periodic updates from the AFL-CIO by regular mail, fax or e-mail.
-You may opt out of receiving future information via e-mail by using the unsubscribe procedure specified on the e-mail message or by sending an e-mail message with the name of the list you are a member of to: [email protected]
+You may opt out of receiving future information via e-mail by using the unsubscribe procedure specified on the e-mail message or by submitting a request, with the name of the list you are a member of, through our Contact Us page.

 Special Notice to Parents